hdtodd/rtl_watch/README.md

      * Under `## Data output options`/`# as command line option:` add `output mqtt` and `output json:/var/log/rtl_433/rtl_433.json`.
 The former has the program publish received packets via `mqtt` and the latter logs received packets to a log file in case you want to do subsequent analysis of devices in your neighborhood.
 More options for `mqtt` publishing service are available, but this will get you started.
      *Create the directory for that log file: `sudo mkdir /var/log/rtl_433`
 1. **PRODUCTION TEST** Now `sudo /usr/local/bin/rtl_433` from the command line of one terminal screen on the monitoring computer.
 From the command line of another terminal screen on that computer, or from another computer with mosquitto client installed, type `mosquitto_sub -h <monitorhost> -t "rtl_433/<monitorhost>/events"`, where you substitute your monitoring computer's hostname for "\<monitorhost>".
 If you have ISM-band traffic in your neighborhood, and if you've tuned `rtl_433` to the correct frequency, you should be seeing the JSON-format records of packets received by the RTL\_SDR dongle.
 If you don't, first verify that you can publish to `mosquitto` on that monitoring computer and receive via a client (use the native `mosquitto_pub` and `mosquitto_sub` commands).
 If `mosquitto` is functioning correctly, check that the rtl\_433 configuration file specifies mqtt output correctly.
-1. Finally, install the rtl_433 monitor as a service:
+1. Finally, install the `rtl_433` monitor as a service:

-        * `sudo cp rtl_433.service /etc/systemd/system/` to copy the .service file from this download directory (where this README file is located) into the systemd directory
+        * `sudo cp rtl_433.service /etc/systemd/system/`
-        * `sudo systemctl enable rtl_433` and `sudo systemctl start rtl_433` to enable and start the service
+        * `sudo systemctl enable rtl_433`
+        * `sudo systemctl start rtl_433`
-        * Now, whenever the monitoring system is rebooted, it will restart the rtl_433 service and the mqtt service needed to broadcast in JSON format the information received by the RTL\_433 dongle as ISM packets.
+       Now, whenever the monitoring system is rebooted, it will restart the rtl_433 service and the mqtt service needed to broadcast in JSON format the information received by the RTL\_433 dongle as ISM packets.

 ## Author